dCache/dcache-book2/config-SRM.md

 We highly recommend to make sure that PSQL database files are stored on a separate disk that is not used for anything else (not even PSQL logging).
 BNL Atlas Tier 1 observed a great improvement in srm-database communication performance after they deployed PSQL on a separate dedicated machine.

-SRM or srm monitoring on a separate node
+SRM OR SRM MONITORING ON A SEPARATE NODE
 ----------------------------------------

-If SRM or srm monitoring is going to be installed on a separate node, you need to add an entry in the file `/var/lib/pgsql/data/pg_hba.conf` for this node as well:
+If `SRM` or srm monitoring is going to be installed on a separate node, you need to add an entry in the file **/var/lib/pgsql/data/pg_hba.conf** for this node as well:

-    host    all         all       monitoring node    trust
+    host    all         all       <monitoring node>    trust
-    host    all         all       srm node    trust
+    host    all         all       <srm node>           trust

-The file `postgresql.conf` should contain the following:
+The file **postgresql.conf** should contain the following:

     #to enable network connection on the default port
     max_connections = 100